 Great Lakes Inter-Tribal Epidemiology Center

-GLITEC has just published American Indian and Alaska Native Health in Michigan, Minnesota, and Wisconsin 2016.
+GLITEC recently published American Indian and Alaska Native Health in Michigan, Minnesota, and Wisconsin 2016.
 The three-state community health profile report is available here (pdf).

 We're now in our 21st year!
 The Great Lakes Inter-Tribal Epidemiology Center (GLITEC) celebrated 20 years of service to the 34 Tribes and four urban Indian health programs in the Great Lakes Area in 2016.